 - How client data is collected, stored, transported and submitted to the HSH Program in ways that protect privacy.

 - Action steps for service providers that help protect client data.

 HSH Program grantee staff and volunteers, who handle sensitive client health information as part of their work, must complete the following Confidentiality Training and pass a written assessment.
-Finally, staff and volunteers who handle health information must review and sign two statements, committing themselves to protecting client confidentiality.
+Finally, staff and volunteers who handle health information must review and sign a secure user confidentiality statement, committing themselves to protecting client confidentiality.
 These steps are completed before handling client data.
 The HSH Program requires that these steps are completed on an annual basis.

-Review the Confidentiality Training for PEMS Users slide set to learn more about our confidentiality training.
+Review the Confidentiality Training for Secure Users slide set to learn more about our confidentiality training.